MicrosoftDocs/azure-dev-docs/java/jdk/reasons-to-move-to-java-11.md

 ### Modules \[[4](#ref4)\]

-Modules address issues of configuration and encapsulation that are difficult to manage in large scale applications running on the *classpath*.
+Modules address issues of configuration and encapsulation that are difficult to manage in large-scale applications running on the *classpath*.
 A *module* is a self-describing collection of Java classes and interfaces, and related resources.